shakilmith/documentation/frontend/react/hooks/usestate-hook/index.md

 Here, inside the square [] brackets,
 - state: It's the current component state/variable.
 - useState: a function to update the state value and
-- initialStateValue: it't the value of state variable value.
+- initialStateValue: it's the value of state variable value.
 The type of state value can be a number, string, object, array, etc.

 ## Simple Example of React useState Hook